ebi-pf-team/interproscan-docs/docs/KnownIssues.rst

 ::
   sudo apt-get install -y libgomp1

-On other systems, you have simmilar installation commands
+On other systems, you have similar installation commands

 3. Coils errors
 ~~~~~~~~~~~~~~~~
 If you see an error concerning **Coils**, for example the error below, it means the binary
-we provide is not compartible with your system.
+we provide is not compatible with your system.
 ::

   Cannot run program ".../bin/ncoils/2.2.1/ncoils": error=2, No such file or directory